Daredevil: Born Again has a key difference to other Marvel shows – and I'm all for it

 Because of this, I often found myself losing interest before each season had reached its conclusion.
 Sure, serialized television can work wonderfully with shows which have many characters, each with their own fleshed-out story threads, but that hasn't really been the case with Marvel's shows, which usually stick to a handful of main characters and a single plotline.

 So why am I excited about Daredevil: Born Again's 18-episode first season?
-Well, it's because I'm convinced the show's longer season will allow it to have standalone 'story of the week' style episodes to help it break up a larger season-long story and character arcs.
+Well, it's because I'm convinced the show's longer season will allow it to have standalone 'story of the week' style episodes to help it break up a larger season-long story arc.

 Taking into account that Matt Murdock is a defence attorney by day, we expect to see him take on numerous cases throughout the series, which is the perfect setup for standalone stories which can be wrapped up in a single episode.